Navigating the Intersection of AI, Course Design, and Digital Accessibility: A Teaching Guide (Part 1)

 lightbulb icon witn gear insideReflection: Consider a course that you have taught or are currently teaching.
 How would your experience be different if you could increase the efficiency of designing and creating learning activities?
 How about developing a rubric?
 Writing instructions for an assignment?
 All of these are ways in which AI can upgrade these tasks.

-By ignoring AI in course design and digital accessibility, it’s possible to risk falling behind in leveraging these innovative technologies and fostering an inclusive learning environment.
-As instructors and instructional support staff, we always want to accommodate diverse learner needs while creating learning experiences that adhere to solid teaching and learning practices.
+By overlooking AI in course design and digital accessibility, institutions may miss opportunities to effectively integrate these technologies and create a supportive learning environment.
+As instructors and instructional support staff, we strive to support a wide range of learner needs while designing learning experiences based on strong educational practices.

 Starting to Address Course Design and Digital Accessibility with AI

-Taking proactive steps to address course design and digital accessibility considerations sets the foundation for creating engaging and inclusive learning experiences for all students.
+Taking proactive steps to improve course design and digital accessibility ensures all students have a meaningful and effective learning experience.
 Here are a few essential strategies to kickstart the process:

 1. Stay Informed: Educate yourself and your colleagues about the importance of responsibly integrating AI into course design and ensuring digital accessibility in teaching and learning.
 Stay informed about emerging trends, practices, and accessibility standards.